 You work at your own pace through several quizzes.
-After you have completed the quizzes (there are a total of 33 quizzes in program), you are allowed to take the final exam.
+After you have completed the quizzes (there are a total of 33 quizzes in the program), you are allowed to take the final exam.
 All 33 quizzes must be completed before the final exam can be taken.

 According to the ISSA website, the personal trainer exam has 2 sections:

-Section 1 is 100 questions: 50 questions are multiple choice and 50 questions are true/false.
+Section 1 is 100 questions: 50 questions are multiple-choice and 50 questions are true/false.

-Section 2 consists of 60 practical questions (this refers to how to do exercises the right way), multiple choice, and matching questions.
+Section 2 consists of 60 practical questions (this refers to how to do exercises the right way), multiple-choice, and matching questions.

 Section 2 of the test also contains 2 case studies.
 In these types of questions, they give you a hypothetical client and you have to answer questions about how you would train that person safely and effectively.
 Section 2 also contains 6 long essay questions.
 The final exam can be taken online or at home and mailed back to ISSA to be graded.

 The ISSA test is not timed and is open book.

 Tip.
 Don't assume the ISSA will be easy.
 Essay questions tend to be complex and often require you to “put 2 and 2 together” to get the correct answer.
 The answers are not always in the book.
 It's my experience open-book tests are usually harder.
 When I looked into this program, there was no video portion (so you don't have to video yourself doing exercises, etc).